 In NYC he assisted artists Jorge Tacla, Artist-Professor Shalom Newman, artist Harry McCormick, Photographer and Teacher Lester Lefkowitz at International Center of Photography, and at the Juan Downey archives.
 Gustavo was granted the Pollock-Krasner Foundation Award in 1999.
 He has been a teacher since 1982 giving seminars in Art, Latin American Art and artists history, Painting, Etching, Drawing and Composition.
 Gustavo has had solo exhibitions twice at The Chilean Consulate, New York, NY.; had also a solo show at Embassy of Chile, Washington DC.
 USA.; and had shows at Pontificia Universidad Católica de Chile, Plaza Mulato Gil de Castro, Santiago, Chile.; Instituto Cultural de Providencia, Santiago, Chile.; Universidad Católica de Talca, Talca, Chile.; Instituto Cultural de Las Condes, Santiago, Chile.; Embassy of Israel, Santiago, Chile.
 Praxis Gallery, Santiago, Chile.
 Latin American Painters Association, Buenos Aires, Argentina.
 Museo de Arte Contemporáneo, Chiloé, Chile.
 International Monetary Fund, Washington DC.
 Organization of American States, Washington DC.; The Artist Museum, Washington DC.
 Ibero-American Conference, Washington DC.
 ABC NO RIO Gallery, New York, NY.
 Fusion Arts Gallery, New York, NY.
 Ibero-American Cultural Attachés, 9th Art Salon, Mexican Cultural Institute, Washington DC.
 Fusion Arts Museum, New York, NY.
 Elmurst’s Hospital, New York City Hospital Collection Exhibit,, NY.
 TASD Gallery, Latin American Artists, Inaugural Show, Miami, Florida.
 Simon Patrich Gallery, Young Artists, Vancouver, Canada.
 Klaudia Marr Gallery, 14 th Annual Realism Invitational, Santa Fe, New Mexico, USA.
 The National Museum of Catholic Art and History, New York City, USA.
 Historical Society, Washington DC, USA.

-Gustavo's works belong to many art private and public collections like: Consulate of Chile, NYC; Marriot Hotel, Brooklyn, NYC; Pepsy Co, New York, NY.
-Chilean Mission to the United States, New York, NY; Museo de Arte Contemporaneo de Castro, Chiloe, Chile.
+Gustavo's works belong in public collections such as: Consulate of Chile, NYC; Marriot Hotel, Brooklyn, NYC; Pepsy Co, New York, NY.
+Chilean Mission to the United States, New York, NY; Museo de Arte Contemporaneo de Castro, Chiloe, Chile; and several private collections in Europe, and the Americas.